idptools/dodo/README.md

   returns the alpha-carbon-only output 1.x produced.
 Side chains are still not built.
 - **Exit status means something:** `0` success, `2` a region of 10+ residues could not be rebuilt, `1` error.
-- **Installation is lighter.** metapredict, matplotlib and cython are gone from the dependencies;
+- **Installation is lighter.** metapredict, matplotlib and cython are gone from the dependencies.
-  sparrow is now an explicit separate install rather than a git dependency resolved for you.

 ## Copyright